ChinmayIngle26/College-hub/README.md

     *   **1. Deploy Security Rules (MOST COMMON FIX):** Ensure you have deployed the `firestore.rules` file using `firebase deploy --only firestore:rules`.
 Check the Firebase Console (Firestore Database > Rules tab) to see the currently active rules.
     *   **2. Set Admin Role:** For admin functionalities, **CRUCIALLY**, ensure the admin user's document in the `users` collection in Firestore has the `role` field set to `admin` (see Step 5b).
 The document ID for this user in the `users` collection must be their Firebase Authentication UID.
     *   **3. Check Rules Logic:** Review the rules in `firestore.rules` to confirm they grant the necessary permissions for the operations your app is trying to perform.
 For example:
-        *   Can authenticated users create their own user document in the `users` collection upon signup?
+        *   Can authenticated users create their own user document in the `users` collection upon signup (with specific constraints, e.g., not setting their own role to 'admin')?
         *   Can authenticated users read their own user document?
         *   Can users with the 'admin' role `list` (get all documents) from the `users` collection?
         *   Can users with the 'admin' role `create`, `update`, or `delete` documents in the `users` collection?